 Nong Nooch Tropical Garden and Cultural Village is a huge attraction for the whole family to enjoy.
 You could quite easily spend the whole day here exploring this enormous recreational park with its stunning manicured gardens.
-You will see a variety of plants including some rare exotic Palms, Cyclades, Bonsai Trees, Cactus and Orchids.
+You will see a variety of plants including some rare and exotic Palms, Cyclades, Bonsai Trees, Cactus and Orchids.
 Most of these plants are brought in from all over the world.

 Sriracha Tiger Zoo near Pattaya in the Chonburi Province of Thailand is home to 200 Bengal tigers, over 100,000 crocodiles and a variety of wildlife including many bird species.
 This popular zoo attracts huge crowds of tourists as well as many locals.

-The zoo provides a ton of entertainment for the whole family to enjoy.
+The zoo provides a tonne of entertainment for the whole family to enjoy.
 There are tiger and elephant shows similar to that in which you will find in any commercial circus coupled with the usual crocodile and snake shows seen all over Thailand.
 Other amusing activities include ostrich and pig racing.

 As you enter the courtyard you'll see a golden statue depicting the Eight Immortals of Taoism which represents the transcendentalism in Chinese mythology considered to be signs of prosperity and longevity.
 These immortals made their first appearance in China's Jin Dynasty.
-Several bronze statuettes as well as stone carvings can also be viewed in upper and lower courtyards.
+Several bronze statuettes, as well as stone carvings, can also be viewed in upper and lower courtyards.

 Wat Yangsangwararam in Pattaya gives you an opportunity to view alternative architectural masterpieces in Buddhism temple design.
-The temple is built in the same style as the Mahabodi Temple at Bodhgaya in India.
+The temple is built in the same style as the Mahabodhi Temple at Bodhgaya in India.
 It's a relatively new complex constructed in 1978 to commemorate the reign of the two great kings, Naresuan and Taksin for their successful struggle to free Thailand from Burmese invaders.

 Today these countries seem to be firm friends.
-The various temples and buildings you see situated on this vast site make use of modern materials and building techniques to create numerous architectural design styles from mostly Thailand, Cambodia, Burma and China.
+The various temples and buildings you see situated on this vast site make use of modern materials and building techniques to create numerous architectural design styles from mostly in Thailand, Cambodia, Burma and China.

-The Khao Chichan Buddha, seen etched into the cliff of Khao
+The Khao Chi Chan Buddha, seen etched into the cliff of Khao

-Chichan, is the world's largest Buddha image commanding a span of
+Chi Chan, is the world's largest Buddha image commanding a span of

 some 130 metres in height and 70 metres in width.
 You'll be amazed at

-the sheer size of the this image depicting a mixture in artistic style
+the sheer size of this image depicting a mixture in the artistic style

 of both the Sukhothai and Lanna Arts.
 It was originally created in